-Synthetic leather most of the time stands for plastic leather or “pleather” and is made of polyvinyl chloride (PVC) or polyurethane (PU).
+Vegan or synthetic leather most of the time is made from polyvinyl chloride (PVC) or polyurethane (PU).
 Both are fossil fuel-derived components that are bound to a textile backing with the help of chemicals in order to produce a material with a leather-like surface.
 These materials are sometimes so convincing that one can hardly tell that they are plastic.

-PVC, which Greenpeace simply calls “The Poison Plastic” harms the planet and everyone on it during its whole life cycle, not just after ending up in a landfill.
-This chlorine-based material is the most dangerous one of all plastics.
-It releases toxic dioxins when it’s burnt, not to mention that the phthalates used to make it more flexible can cause developmental and reproductive issues, or even cancer.
+PVC, which Greenpeace simply refers to as “The Poison Plastic” has harmful impacts on the environment during its whole life cycle, not just after ending up in a landfill.
+This chlorine-based material is considered to be the most dangerous one of all plastics.
+It releases toxic dioxins when it’s burnt, not to mention that the phthalates used to make it more flexible can affect humans by causing developmental and reproductive problems, or even cancer.

-We can meet PU more often in our day-to-day life and it’s slightly less harmful than PVC.
+PU is more present in our day-to-day life and it’s slightly less harmful than PVC.
 However, it also releases hazardous toxins during manufacturing, and due to its high flammability, PU needs to be treated with flame retardants, almost all of which are considered harmful.
 Plastic doesn’t sound like the perfect alternative anymore, right?

 This doesn’t mean that faux leather has a worse effect on our lives and on our planet than bovine leather.
 It means that it has negative effects that we, as consumers, should be aware of and look at products with a critical eye before we let buzzwords and trademarks control our decisions.
 Our world is not perfect but we can turn it into a better place by making conscious decisions.